solarwinds/snap-plugin-lib/tutorial/07-proxy/README.md

 ## Smoke tests

-Let's create a test file to manually validate that function are working correctly (`./collector/proxy/proxy_test.go`)
+Let's create a test file to manually validate that functions are working correctly (`./collector/proxy/proxy_test.go`)

 > Be aware that tests presented in this chapter are not good candidates for stable regressions.
 > They are introduced simply to show result of our initial implementation